Pelusium: Archaeological research

 The first excavations in Pelusium started in 1910 and were conducted by French Egyptologist Jean Cledat, who also drew the plan of the whole site.
 In the 1980s, work was carried out by Egyptian researchers directed by Mohammed Abd El-Maksoud as well as French linguist and historian Jean-Yves Carrez-Maratray.
 The Egyptian expedition uncovered Roman baths with mosaics, dated to the 3rd century.
 Due to the planned construction of the Peace Canal, which was to cross the site, salvage excavations were commenced in 1991.
 Each of the several institutions from all over the world which took part in the project was assigned its sector in the area of Pelusium and its vicinity, i.e., the so-called Greater Pelusium.
 The Egyptian team explored the Roman theatre and the Byzantine basilica; the Swiss carried out a survey; the British worked in the southern part of the site, and the Canadian in the western.
 From 2003 to 2009, an expedition from the Polish Centre of Mediterranean Archaeology University of Warsaw conducted research in the so-called Great Theater from the 2nd/3rd century and residential buildings of a later date.
 The Polish-Egyptian team also carried out restoration and reconstruction works in the theater.

 In 2019, besides the main streets of Pelusium city, a 2,500-square-metre Graeco-Roman building made of red brick and limestone was revealed by the Egyptian archeological mission.
 Interior design of the building contained the remnants of three 60 cm-thick circular benches.
-According to archaeologist Mostafa Waziri, building was very likely used as a hold meetings for the citizens′ representatives or headquarters for the Senate Council of Pelusium.
+According to archaeologist Mostafa Waziri, the building was very likely used to hold meetings for the citizens′ representatives or headquarters for the Senate Council of Pelusium.

 In 2022 archaeologists found the remains of a temple of Zeus-Kasios.
 Researchers knew about the temple, since in early 1900 Jean Cledat had found Greek inscriptions that showed the existence of the temple, but this was the first time that ruins of the temple were found.